The $W,Z$ scale functions kit for first passage problems of spectrally negative Levy processes, and applications to the optimization of dividends

+\beR \la{r:not} Our cookbook will require notations for several types of boundaries for example absorbing, reflecting, refracting, and Parisian/Poisonian stopping or reflecting.
+To deal with these five cases, it is convenient, following \cite{Ivapot}, to append the state space to the specification of a process; the five cases above will be denoted below by $b|, b], b[, b \vdots, b\}$ for an upper boundary, and for a lower boundary by $|a, [a, ]a, \vdots a , \{ a$ .
+For drawdown boundaries, the respective notations will be $\ovl d, \H d, \breve d, \ddot d, \T d$.
+Note that the term ``boundary" for the refracting and Parisian cases is meant in the sense of a discontinuous ``regime switching" in the drift and killing parameters of the process, respectively.
+This convention gives suggestive notations when composing several mechanisms.
+For example, for the ``classic reflection above at $b$, with Parisian reflection below at $b_0$ and absolute ruin at $a< b_0 $" studied in \cite{APY,PYrisks}, the notation for the corresponding state space would be $|a,\{b_0, b_1]$.
+Such boundaries are useful in optimal control \cite{perez2018optimal}.

+Note that absorption delimiters like $|a$ and $b|$ and may and will be often omitted without confusion (so the default for an unspecified end-point is absorbing). \eeR

-We recall now two fundamental resolvent formulas, which may be expressed entirely in terms of $W_\d$. \beP \la{p:res} Put $W_{\d} (x,a)=W_{\d} (x-a)$ (preparing for generalization to inhomogeneous models in papers on refracted processes like \cite{LZ17})\fn[4]{One of the miracles of this toolkit is that switching to inhomogeneous skip-free processes just requires changing $x-a$ to $x, a$.
+\beP \la{p:res} Put $W_{\q} (x,a)=W_{\q} (x-a)$ (as a reminder that these formulas hold also for space-inhomogeneous models, like for example for refracted processes \cite{LZ17})\fn[4]{One of the nice things about the toolkit is that switching to inhomogeneous skip-free processes just requires changing $x-a$ to $x, a$.
 The only thing specific to L\'evy (and refracted) setting is that $W$ is quasi-explicit.}.